MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 The first thing you'll do when you create an AI Builder object detection model is to define its domain.
 The domain optimizes the model for specific use cases.
 There are three domains:

 - **Common objects:** The default value.
-Use this if your use cases doesn't fit the specific applications below.
+Use this if your use case doesn't fit the specific applications below.
 - **Objects on retail shelves:** Detects products densely packed on shelves.
 - **Brand logos:** Optimized for logo detection.